minad/org-modern/README.md

 Bulk-indented blocks have "real" (space/tab) indent applied and managed by org.
 This extra indentation is appled by org on _top_ of the (fake, prefix-based) indentation used by org-indent.
 To nest blocks properly within such indented content, e.g. in plain list items, you only have to begin the `#+begin` at the same level as the list element's text.

 As an important principle, `org-modern-indent` does not alter the contents of the text in your org documents, not even indentation.
 It just styles what is there.
-To help achieve proper block alignment, here are a few ways to alter blocks indentation:
+To help achieve proper block alignment, here are a few ways to alter blocks indentation using org and other commands:

 - **Start things right**: Hit return after your last line of text (e.g in a list item), then immediately hit `C-c C,` to create the desired block.
 It will be indented at the right level:
    ```org